Memory

 api_key

-: Optional dictionary of metadata to include with all memories
+: (optional) Dict of metadata for all memories

 - Cloud persistence of chat history

-- Optimize your context creator to balance between context relevance and token limits.
+- Optimize your context creator for both relevance and token count.